 Leatherpunk.com is turning 20 years old this year (2022).
-So how did I get started in this business and what's kept me here so long?
+So how did Leatherpunk get started and what's kept me here so long?
 Grab a chair and I'll give you the condensed version.

 In the late 1990s I was a local magician.
 Yes, I pulled rabbits out of hats (actually, doves from sleeves).
-But by 2002 I pulled the plug on the show and was looking for something new.
-On the way home from a trip to Missouri, the Leatherpunk idea was conceived and by December, 2002 the website was live and ready for business...sorta.
+In the Spring of 2002 I pulled the plug on the show and was looking for something new.
+On the way home from a trip to Missouri, the Leatherpunk idea was conceived based on a chance visit to a store in Springfield selling what I thought looked like cheap (and overpriced) punk style leather gear.
+So I got to work investing in tools and supplies, and taught myself the leather basics using trial and error (no YouTube instructional videos back then).
+By December, 2002 the website was live and ready for business...sorta.

 Having a place to operate even a small leather business was a problem in the beginning.
 The work was done in the bedroom of my apartment, but that made me a very noisy neighbor.
-I briefly used a buddy's garage, then my parent's garage, but these proved unsuitable for leather work due to lack of heating/air conditioning, not to mention very dusty.
+I briefly used a buddy's garage, then my parent's garage, but these proved unsuitable for leather work (no heating/air conditioning and really dusty).
 Despite the fact that the website was doing super well, I was in a tough place with this business homelessness.
 It was during this period I contemplated quitting.

 By the Summer of 2004 the uncertainty had waned.
 I moved things into a small but climate controlled 10'x10' unit which I occupied until purchasing my first property in 2012.
-The new property afforded Leatherpunk seemingly endless square footage compared to the original 10x10.
-This in turn allowed me to expand both my work area and grow my abilities as a leather craftsman.
+The new property afforded Leatherpunk seemingly endless square footage compared to the original unit.
+This allowed me to expand both my work area and grow my abilities with leather.
 It's only in these last few years that I now consider myself a true professional leather person.
 Perhaps it could've been accomplished sooner, but I grew it all organically, starting with one leather hide and a handful of tools...and one declined bank loan application.
 That was twenty years ago.

-Here's three photos(the oldest I could find as it relates to LP), taken with actual 35mm film.
-Starting from the top: The building and birthplace of Leatherpunk, where I leased a 10'x10' unit, photographed in 2004.
-Middle photo and lower photo were taken from inside the shop, also in 2004.
+Here's three photos(the oldest I could find as it relates to LP), taken with actual 35mm film(digital cameras weren't too great back then).
+Starting from the top: The building and birthplace of Leatherpunk, where I leased a 10'x10' unit.
+Middle photo and lower photo were taken from inside the shop.

 The real reason I've stayed in this business all these years is because of my remarkable customers.
-I want to thank all of them first and foremost, and I also want to thank my friends and family for their support.
+I want to thank all of them first and foremost, and I also want to thank all those who have encouraged me over the years.
 There's so much more I could talk about, but I'll stop here.
 I hope to be working in this business for at least another 20 years!